xiting-zhuang/xiting-zhuang.github.io/projects.md

-## Artificial Intelligence for Robotics -- Meteorites Projec.
+## Artificial Intelligence for Robotics -- Meteorites Project.
+The project aimed to create a dynamic system for localizing and intercepting falling meteorites.
+Meteorites could appear anywhere on the screen, with constraints on the turret's rotation per timestamp.
+The turret could perform either rotation or firing, but not both simultaneously.
+Kalman Filters played a crucial role in optimizing tracking accuracy.
+The project highlighted the efficacy of this approach in dynamic, resource-constrained environments, demonstrating its potential for real-world applications in celestial object interception technology.
 <center>
 <img src="/images/Meteorites.gif" >
 </center>